davidezordan/RubeGoldberg/RubeGoldberg/Assets/SteamVR/readme.txt

  If you'd like to discuss features, post guides, and give general feedback please post on the steam forum here: https://steamcommunity.com/app/250820/discussions/7/

+Changes for v2.2:

+ * Removing some unused code

 Changes for v2.2RC5: